 At the Bush School, David is pursuing an MPSA (’22) with a focus on state and local government and security policy.
 He’s excited to join the Albritton Center as a student fellow to better understand how domestic policy influences America’s grand strategy and the impact those policy decisions have on the world.

 David and his wife, Kara, live in Bryan with their daughter, Sophie.

-Roy Eakin pursued a B.A in History, with a minor in Asian Studies, and graduated cum laude from the University of Nevada, Reno in 2018.
+Roy Eakin pursued a BA in history, with a minor in Asian studies, and graduated cum laude from the University of Nevada, Reno, in 2018.
 During his time as an undergraduate, he developed a strong interest in modern Chinese affairs and Chinese history.
-This interest led him to spend a semester abroad in Mainland China as an undergraduate and to later pursue over one year of full-time Mandarin Chinese study in Taiwan.
-Roy is interested in how China’s multifaceted rise has influenced U.S-China relations, Chinese foreign policy initiatives, Cross-Strait Relations, and security issues in the Indo-Pacific.
+This interest led him to spend a semester abroad in Mainland China as an undergraduate and later to pursue over one year of full-time Mandarin Chinese study in Taiwan.
+Roy is interested in how China’s multifaceted rise has influenced U.S-China relations, Chinese foreign policy initiatives, cross-strait relations, and security issues in the Indo-Pacific.

 - Nov.
 16, 2020: Lingering Specters: Student Visas, Strategic Missteps, and the Cautionary Tale of Qian Xuesen

 - Aug.
 12, 2020: Mightier Than the Sword: Preparing American Diplomacy for a Post-Primacy World